🗄️Server

 • password: 1be35bc75f8316c2b5e48203d93ab3043b4774a7ab4a9e9eebf963c283cde32ddfb95aa843aee3d345f78a551a069200f013cd98904011ea6fb0cd08087d4841

-The response contains two values: Authorization and TenantId.
-You must use these values in the subsequent requests.
+The response contains two values: Authorization/AuthCookie session and TenantId.
+You must use these values in the subsequent request headers.